Geri is an online writer who enjoys researching science, psychology, and the modern world.

 - The combined income earned while the marriage is active

-- Properties owned as “husband and wife”
+- Properties titled as “husband and wife”

 Even with the community property covering everything owned by the spouses within the span of the marriage, each one can still have individual properties such as: